 1.2 Why you should read them.
-Please read these terms carefully before you submit your order to us.
-These terms tell you who we are, how we will provide goods to you, how you and we may change or end the contract, what to do if there is a problem and other important information.
-If you think that there is a mistake in these terms, please contact us to discuss.
+Please read these terms before you place an order.
+These terms tell you who we are, how we will provide goods to you, how you and we may change or end the ‘contract’, what to do if there is a problem and other important stuff.
+If you think that there is a mistake in these terms, please get in touch.

 2.1 Who we are.
 We are Primer Europe Ltd a company registered in England and Wales.
-Our company registration number is 08859784 and our registered office is at 222 Kensal Road, Unit 410 Canalot Studios, London, W10 5BN, United Kingdom.
+Our company registration number is 08859784 and our registered office is at Suite 6, Concept Park, Watling Street, Towcester, NN12 7YD, United Kingdom.
 Our registered VAT number is 194238781.
+Sledgers is one of the brands we own.

 2.4 "Writing" includes emails.
 When we use the words "writing" or "written" in these terms, this includes emails.

 3.1 How we will accept your order.
-Our acceptance of your order will take place when we email you to accept it, at which point a contract will come into existence between you and us.
+Our acceptance of your order will take place when we email you to accept it (the subject line is ‘thank you for your order’), at which point a contract exists between you and us.

 3.2 If we cannot accept your order.
-If we are unable to accept your order, we will inform you of this and will not charge you for the goods.
-This might be, for example, because the goods are out of stock, because of unexpected limits on our resources which we could not reasonably plan for or because we have identified an error in the price or description of the goods.
+If we are unable to accept your order, we will let you know ASAP and you will not be charged.
+This might be, for example, because the goods are out of stock, because of unexpected limits on our resources, which we could not reasonably plan for or because we have identified an error in the price or description of the goods.

 4.1 Goods may vary slightly from their pictures.
 The images of the goods on our website are for illustrative purposes only.
 Although we have made every effort to display the colours accurately, we cannot guarantee that a device's display of the colours accurately reflects the colour of the goods.
 Your goods may vary slightly from those images.